apache/airflow/docs/dag-run.rst

 DAG Runs
 =========
-A DAG Run is an object representing an instantiation of the DAG in time.
+A DAG Run is an object representing an instantiation of the DAG in time

-Each DAG may or may not have a schedule, which informs how DAG Runs are created. ``schedule_interval`` is defined as a DAG argument, and receives preferably a
+Each DAG may or may not have a schedule, which informs how ``DAG Runs`` are created. ``schedule_interval`` is defined as a DAG arguments, and receives preferably a
 `cron expression <https://en.wikipedia.org/wiki/Cron#CRON_expression>`_ as a ``str``, or a ``datetime.timedelta`` object.
-Alternatively, you can also use one of these cron "presets":
+Alternatively, you can also use one of these cron "preset":

 +--------------+----------------------------------------------------------------+---------------+
 | preset       | meaning                                                        | cron          |